ghrcdaac/dmrpp-generator/README.md

 ```

 ## Timeout Configuration
-The subprocess call to the besd library has a configurable timeout value.
+The subprocess call to the BESD library has a configurable timeout value.
 It will default to 60 seconds
 if not configured.
 There are two ways to provide a custom value.
 1. Setting the `get_dmrpp_timeout` terraform variable
 2. Adding `get_dmrpp_timeout` to the collection definition: `collection.meta.dmrpp`